zzm-github/iBaby/README.md

 # iBaby

-An small app with ReactNative
+A small app with ReactNative